orca2005-com/ss-orca2/README.md

    - Copy and run the contents of `supabase/migrations/001_initial_schema.sql`
    - Copy and run the contents of `supabase/migrations/002_storage_setup.sql`

-3. **Configure Authentication** (IMPORTANT):
+3. **Configure Authentication**:
-   - Go to Authentication > Settings in your Supabase dashboard
+   - Go to Authentication > Settings
-   - **For Development**: Disable "Enable email confirmations" to allow immediate login after signup
-   - **For Production**: Keep email confirmations enabled and implement proper email verification flow
+   - Disable email confirmations for development (optional)
    - Configure any social providers if needed

 4. **Set up Storage**: